What is precision agriculture?

 • Enhanced crop monitoring

-AI-powered drones and sensors enable real-time monitoring of crop health, detecting early signs of diseases and pests for timely interventions.
+AI-powered drones and sensors allow for real-time monitoring of plant health, spotting early signs of pests and diseases.

 • Data-driven decision making